-THE LOCAL GOVERNMENT PENSION SCHEME (MISCELLANEOUS AMENDMENTS) (SCOTLAND) REGULATIONS 2019
+THE LOCAL GOVERNMENT PENSION SCHEME (MISCELLANEOUS AMENDMENTS) (SCOTLAND) AMENDMENT REGULATIONS 2019

-SSI 2019/161
+SSI 2019/204

-The above instrument was made in exercise of the powers conferred by section 7 of the Superannuation Act 1972() ("the 1972 Act") and sections 1, 2 and 3 and schedule 2, paragraph 3(b) of the Public Services Pensions Act 2013() ("the 2013 Act").
+The above instrument was made in exercise of the powers conferred by section 7 of the Superannuation Act 1972 ("the 1972 Act") and sections 1, 2 and 3 and schedule 2, paragraph 3(b) of the Public Service Pensions Act 2013 ("the 2013 Act").
 The instrument is subject to negative procedure.

+Purpose of the instrument.
 These Regulations provide that the entitlement to retire after reaching the age of 55 also applies to deferred pension members and change the requirements for co-habiting partner pensions in the scheme.
-They also correct inaccurate references and ensure that the provisions in the Local Government Pension Scheme (Transitional Provisions and Savings)(Scotland) Regulations 2014 continue to have effect in the 2018 scheme.
+They also correct inaccurate references and ensure that the provisions in the Local Government Pension Scheme (Transitional Provisions and Savings) (Scotland) Regulations 2014 continue to have effect in the 2018 scheme.